steveloughran/kerberos_and_hadoop/sections/checklists.md

 [ ] Container Credentials are retrieved in AM and containers.

+## YARN Web UIs and REST endpoints

+[ ] Primary Web server: `AmFilterInitializer` used to redirect requests to the RM Proxy.

+[ ] Other web servers: a custom authentication strategy is chosen and implemented.

+## Yarn Service

+[ ] A strategy for token renewal is chosen and implemented

 ## Web Service

 [ ] `AuthenticationFilter` added to web filter chain

 [ ] Token renewal policy defined and implemented.
 (Look at `TimelineClientImpl` for an example of this)

 ## Clients